Made with Bisquick and a warm raspberry jam filling, these Sweet Raspberry Muffins are a great snack or breakfast.

-You see, we’ve been snowed in for days!
+You see, we’ve been snowed in for days and I’m running out of baking ingredients!
 I’ve only been out of the house once in about 10 days.
-Oddly, I don’t mind too much, probably because I work from home most the time.
+Oddly, I don’t mind too much, probably because I work from home most of the time.

 Sweet Raspberry Muffins Recipe